Above is Sunstorm, my first Maine coon. She lived to be 15 years young.

 (always an indoor cat, this photo was edited to look as if outside)

-To the right is Cumbrescoons Chip, still in a very special & loving pet home.
-He turned 15 on February 16th, 2019
+To the right is Cumbrescoons Chip, who has passed this October.
+He had turned 15 on February 16th, 2019.
+He is missed deeply.

 HCM (hypertrophic-cardiomyopathy INFO